 (c) for a third or subsequent offence, a fine of $100 000 and imprisonment for 12 months.

-(2) Each owner of a building or an incidental structure in respect of which building work is done without a building permit being in effect for the building work must ensure that the building or incidental structure complies, when completed, with each building standard that applies to the building or incidental structure.
+(2) Each owner of a building or an incidental structure in respect of which building work is done without a building permit being in effect for the building work must ensure, on completion of the building or incidental structure, that the building or incidental structure complies with each applicable building standard.

 Penalty: